collection of footballer's receivables in turkey

 • Revenue Seizure and Transfer Fees: One of the primary sources of income in football activities is match revenues.
 Clubs can initiate revenue seizures by sending letters to Passolig or affiliated enterprises.
 Furthermore, for the debts of footballers whose contracts have been transferred, seizure letters can also be sent to the club that received the transfer fee.

-The collection of football player debts arising from football activities takes into account the unique characteristics of the football world’s structure and operations.
-Therefore, seeking assistance from a sports lawyer in Turkey can prevent potential loss of rights.
+The recovery of footballers’ outstanding payments in Turkey arising from football activities takes into account the unique characteristics of the football world’s structure and operations.
+For this reason, obtaining legal assistance will help prevent a potential loss of rights.

 Football activities entail unique legal and administrative processes for debt collection.
 One of the sanction methods available to footballers if footballer’s wages are not paid is a transfer ban.
 The purpose of a transfer ban is to restrict the debtor club’s transfer activities to ensure the collection of the debt.